Dr David Toke

 Dr Toke's major teaching responsibilities include:

 He is Programme Manager for the MSc in Energy Politics and Law.
-He teaches the courses 'Energy Politics' and 'International Energy Security' which form part of this Programme.
-He aslo supervises projects which students do for this programme.
+He teaches the courses 'Energy Politics' and 'International Energy Security' which form part of this Programme and also core elements of the MSc Programme 'Strategic Studies and Energy Security'.
+He also supervises projects which students do for this programme.
 You can hear and see more about the Energy Politics and Law Programme at https://www.youtube.com/watch?v=GJRrZfTbJT8&feature=youtu.be

 An event called the 'Future of Energy Conference' was held to promote the MSC Programme on 28th March 2018.
 Some of the recordings and also recordings of the presentations can be seen at: https://www.abdn.ac.uk/energy/events/the-future-of-energy-222.php

-He is also principal PhD supervisor for a) Kathryn Wolfley, who is researching into shale gas in the USA and comparisons with elsewhere, and b) Wei See Chan who is researching into environmental issues in Malaysia and how they interact with governance c) Han Zhang who is researching environmental politics in China
+He is also principal PhD supervisor for a) Wei See Chan who is researching into environmental issues in Malaysia and how they interact with governance b) Han Zhang who is researching environmental politics in China and c) Robert Cummins who is studying the environmental and transitions implications surrounding biorefining industrial techniques.
+This is funded under a Leverhulme Scholarship led by Chemical Engineering.